-You are cordially invited to attend the 2022 Annual Meeting of Stockholders (the "Annual Meeting") of OneWater Marine Inc., a Delaware corporation (the "Company").
-Due to the public health impact of the coronavirus pandemic (COVID-19), the protocols and guidelines that federal, state and local governments have imposed or recommended, and to support the health and well-being of our stockholders, employees and their families, this year's Annual Meeting will be held in a virtual-meeting format only via live webcast on February 23, 2022, at 9:00 a.m.
+You are cordially invited to attend the 2023 Annual Meeting of Stockholders (the "Annual Meeting") of OneWater Marine Inc., a Delaware corporation (the "Company").
+This year's Annual Meeting will be held in a virtual-meeting format only via live webcast on February 23, 2023, at 9:00 a.m.
 Eastern Time.
-You may attend the Annual Meeting virtually via the Internet by accessing www.virtualshareholder meeting.com/ONEW2022, where you will find instructions on how to register, vote electronically and submit questions.
+You may attend the Annual Meeting virtually via the Internet by accessing www.virtualshareholdermeeting.com/ONEW2023, where you will find instructions on how to register, vote electronically and submit questions.
 For additional instructions on how to attend the Annual Meeting, please review the accompanying proxy statement.
-Only stockholders of record on January 4, 2022 may vote at the Annual Meeting, including any adjournment or postponement thereof.
+Only stockholders of record on January 4, 2023 may vote at the Annual Meeting, including any adjournment or postponement thereof.